DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Creating a Controller

-Now we have an empty project everything is ready for implementing our gantt.
+Now we have an empty project and everything is ready for implementing our gantt.

-Firstly, we'll add an MVC controller which will show the page with gantt chart.
+Firstly, we'll add an MVC controller which will show a page with a gantt chart.

 To create it, call the context menu for the Controllers folder and choose Add->Controller.
-In the opened window select MVC 5 Controller -> Empty and name a newly added controller “HomeController”.
+In the opened window select MVC 5 Controller -> Empty and name a newly added controller "HomeController".

 <img src="//content.screencast.com/users/Alexander_/folders/Jing/media/e8e855c3-fbde-4fcf-995a-06f26d82111f/2017-08-18_1343.png">

 The HomeController has the Index() method of the ActionResult class by default, so it doesn't require any additional logic.
 We will just add a view for it.